fkarg/fkarg.github.io/_posts/2020-06-10-nixos-starting.md

 # Conclusion
 NixOS promises reproducible builds and does not disappoint.
-Even though some things still feel rough, such as parts of the documentation or the Nix language, it really feels like a next-generation package manager, solving most of the problems I had prior to my first contact with nix.
+Even though some things still feel rough, such as parts of the documentation or the Nix language, it really feels like a next-generation package manager.
+After all, it really solves most of the problems I had prior to my first contact with nix.
 Obviously there are still improvements possible in both Nix and NixOS, but I think it is probably among the least-bad tools in regards of reproducibility.
 I do prefer `ansible` in terms of usability, and by a lot, but it's clear that they are just from two entirely different worlds, with Nix having much stronger guarantees to 'same'-ness than ansible would ever be able to provide.

 So yeah, I'm happy with NixOS as my main OS, and I don't think I'll switch anytime soon.
 It allows literally fearless upgrades, anytime I want or need